Marguerite Stern

 Marguerite Stern (born November 24, 1990) is a French polemicist and activist known for her past work with Femen France and founding a collage movement against femicide.
 Her commentary on trans issues led peers in the collage movement to label her transphobic, and she became increasingly marginalized within it; she later affiliated with far-right political figures such as Julien Rochedy.

 Biography

-Stern was born and raised in Auvergne by parents; her father is a Portuguese immigrant.
+Stern was born and raised in Auvergne; her father is a Portuguese immigrant.
 After graduating secondary school and receiving her baccalauréat littéraire, she left Auvergne for Paris, where she studied visual arts at Paris 8 University Vincennes-Saint-Denis.
 She further studied architecture in Brussels.

 Activism

 On her return to Paris in 2012, Marguerite Stern dropped out of her arts program and began participating in activism with Femen.

 Demonstration against the Civitas movement

 On November 18, 2012, Stern participated in protests by Femen France against a Civitas demonstration opposing same-sex marriage and suffered violence from members of the political party.
 Accused of public insult towards fundamentalist Catholics, she was acquitted on November 19, 2024.

 She was also accused, along with six other Femen members, of having used fire extinguishers as an "improvised weapon" with six other Femen members.
 She then obtained a first dismissal on November 19, 2024.
 She was again acquitted of the facts on October 24, 2024.

 On May 29, 2013, she participated in the first Femen demonstration in an Arab country with two other activists in Tunisia, in support of Amina Sboui.
 They were arrested and detained for a month in a Manouba prison.
 On June 12, 2013, they were sentenced to 4 months and one day in prison for "violating public morality and decency".